 “Wallace…” Wilbur repeated.
 Everything clicked.
 “Oh.
 Oh, God.
 Ryan Wallace.”
 Wilbur had to steady himself against a police car.
 “Jeff, I was here this morning.
 I had raided the lab and gotten a USB full of data.
 When I went down to Creative Sciences, I think.
 I think I must have dropped it where Ryan could have found it.
 That would explain how he knew where to go…” He put a hand to his face.
 “Oh, man…”

 “What we have is enough to bring Ryan in for questioning.
 If it really was him, he won’t be able to hide it for long.
 From there I’ll be able to get a search warrant without the info you just told me.
 But Wilbur, you’re really going to need to to register with the city soon.
 You can tell the hero liaison officer your real identity so we can stop playing these games.
 You’re lucky we can pin a motive on Ryan.”

 Wilbur nodded.
 “Okay… And as for means, how did you figure Ryan could have access to the armor?”

 “Your engineers reported several prototype suits missing.
 Fritz must have known it wasn’t you this time.”

 “Yeah, I have him working on making me new gear.”
-Bless that little bastard.
+Bless that little jerk.